 Oh and the leftovers…… epic.
 The garlic is infused into the pasta and is in a whole other world the next day.
 Just saying.

-- 16oz angel hair gluten-free pasta, cooked al dente (I love the Jovial brand – or use regular pasts if you want!)
+- 16oz angel pasta, cooked al dente (regular or gluten-free)

 - olive oil

 - 1 cup fresh shaved parmesan cheese (optional)

 - kosher salt